snake-soft/imap-storage/README.md

 ### Prerequisites

 python3.5 or later.
-It should work with all versions of Python3 but tests are running on 3.5.3 and 3.7.4 now.
+It should work Python3.4+ but tests are running on 3.5.3 and 3.7.4 now.

 This project makes use of the following libraries:
 ```